Revisiting CNNs for Trajectory Similarity Learning: Experiments

 \subsection{Effectiveness}

-\autoref{tab:metric-result-haus-dfd} and ~\autoref{tab:metric-result-dtw-edr} present an overview of the performance exhibited by different methods concerning the top-$k$ similarity search task on Geolife and Porto, we can observe that: (1) On both Geolife and Porto datasets, ConvTraj significantly outperforms all methods on all metrics.
+\autoref{tab:metric-result-haus-dfd}, ~\autoref{tab:metric-result-dtw-edr}, and \autoref{tab:metric-result-haus-dfd-chengdu} present an overview of the performance exhibited by different methods concerning the top-$k$ similarity search task on Geolife, Porto, and Chengdu, we can observe that: (1) On all datasets, ConvTraj significantly outperforms all methods on all metrics.
 Taking the Hausdorff distance on the Geolife as an example, compared with the state-of-the-art baseline NeuTraj, ConvTraj exceeds by more than 11\% in all metrics, with the largest improvement of 15.42\% for HR@5 and the smallest improvement of 11.64\% for HR@1.
 In addition, even for the Porto which contains 1.6 million trajectories, R10@50 has at least a 10.75\% improvement on four measurements.
 This non-negligible improvement in performance is impressive given the fact that the sequence order features extracted by 1D convolution and the geographical distribution of the trajectory extracted by 2D convolution are both very beneficial to generating high-quality trajectory embedding representations.
 (2) The advantage of ConvTraj is evident in all measurements, which shows that ConvTraj is a general framework for different measurements.
 We can observe that no method can handle all measurements well.
 For example, NeuTraj performs best on the Hausdorff and DFD, while TrjSR and TrajCL have advantages on DTW and EDR respectively, which is also mutually verified with the results in ~\cite{DBLP:journals/corr/abs-2311-00960}.
 However, ConvTraj achieves state-of-the-art accuracy in all measurements.
 Compared to the state-of-the-art, ConvTraj achieves an average improvement of 10.22\%, 8.02\%, 7.59\%, and 7.03\% on all metrics of the Hausdorff, DFD, DTW, and EDR in Porto respectively.
+(3) We also noticed that compared with the results on the Geolife and Porto datasets, the TrajGAT method performed better on the Chengdu dataset.
+This may be because the longitude and latitude of the Chengdu dataset cover a larger area, so the quadtree-based modeling method of the TrajGAT is more effective.